LeeCampbell/IntroToRx/content/03_CreatingObservableSequences.md

 This shows how you can use `Observable.Generate` to produce infinite sequences.
 I will leave it up to you the reader, as an exercise using `Observable.Generate`, to produce values at variable rates.

+## Observable sequences and state

+As `Observable.Generate` makes particularly clear, observable sequences may need to maintain state.
+With that operator it is explicit—we pass in initial state, and we supply a callback to update it on each iteration.
+Plenty of other operators maintain internal state.
+The `Timer` remembers its tick count, and more subtly, has to somehow keep track of when it last raised an event and when the next one is due.
+And as you'll see in forthcoming chapters, plenty of other operators need to remember information about what they've already seen.

+This raises an interesting question: what happens if a process shuts down?
+Is there a way to preserve that state, and reconstitute it in a new process.

+With ordinary Rx.NET, the answer is no: all such state is held entirely in memory and there is no way to get hold of that state, or to ask running subscriptions to serialize their current state.
+This means that if you are dealing with particularly long-running operations you need to work out how you would restart and you can't rely on `System.Reactive` to help you.
+However, there is a related Rx-based set of libraries known collectively as [the Reaqtive libraries](https://reaqtive.net/).
+These provide implementations of most of the same operators as `System.Reactive`, but in a form where you can collect the current state, and recreate new subscriptions from previously preserved state.
+These libraries also include a component called Reaqtor, which is a hosting technology that can manage automatic checkpointing, and post-crash recovery, making it possible to support very long-running Rx logic, by making subscriptions persistent and reliable.
+Be aware that this is not currently in any productised form, so you will need to do a fair amount of work to use it, but if you need a persistable version of Rx, be aware that it exists.

 ## Adapting Common Types to `IObservable<T>`

 Although we've now seen two very general ways to produce arbitrary sequences—`Create` and `Generate`—what if you already have an existing source of information in some other form that you'd like to make available as an `IObservable<T>`?
 Rx provides a few adapters for common source types.